doniyorkhasanov/blacksoulgem95.github.io/source/_posts/01FWEWXQV70VA2XR5CSPYMYYX5_jigsaw-an-honest-review.md

 (you'd just need to setup the base path for your url rewrites in the <code class="language-bash">
 config.production.php</code> file).

-The main hassle was developing a github workflows to deploy it properly, and now it works in this way:
+The main hassle was developing a GitHub workflows to deploy it properly, and now it works in this way:

 1. Commit & push to main branch your changes
 2. a on-push hook will trigger the deployment workflow